 Tax System in New Zealand: What is GST?

-Established in 1986, the Goods and Services Tax is tax on almost anything you purchase.
+Established in 1986, the Goods and Services Tax is a tax on almost anything you purchase.
 It is an inherent part of your trip here in New Zealand, whether you notice it or not.
 For instance, you may have to charge it to people if you work in a restaurant or a store, or you might have to add it to your purchases if it’s not already included in the price.
+For everything you need to know about what is GST, continue reading through this quick guide to the Goods and Services Tax in New Zealand.

 How much is GST?

 Since October 2010, the GST rate is 15% applied to all good and services.
-Some rare services are exempt of GST and duty free will offer items tax free when landing in New Zealand from an international flight.
-More information on those 2 topics can be found below.
+Some rare services are exempt of GST and duty-free will offer items tax-free when landing in New Zealand from an international flight.
+More information on those two topics can be found below.

 What is GST applied to?